Brian Brown at Middleton Lake on the Altamaha River, 2011

 His poems appear in over 50 journals and anthologies: Birmingham Arts Journal; Blue Collar Review; Breadcrumb Scabs; Caveat Lector; Chiron Review; Clapboard House; Connecticut River Review; Dead Mule School of Southern Literature; Delmarva Review; Ganymede; Homestead Review; Inkwell; Keyhole; Louisiana Review; Off the Rocks; Powhatan Review; Red Hills Reader; Roanoke Review; Santa Clara Review; Snake Nation Review; Southern Poetry Anthology: Georgia (Texas Review Press, 2012, Will Wright, Editor); Town Creek Poetry; Windy City Times, and The Wiregrass Reader, among numerous others.

 Presently, his focus has shifted more to documenting, through photography, the endangered vernacular architecture and culture of South Georgia for his websites Vanishing South Georgia, Vanishing Coastal Georgia, Georgia in the Great Depression, and Irwinville Farms.
-He has self-published Vanishing Irwin County and Vanishing Coffee County to help support the mission of the websites, and is presently working on several manuscripts for trade publication.
+He has self-published Vanishing Irwin County and Vanishing Coffee County to help support the mission of the websites.

-Recent and forthcoming commercial, editorial, and personal photographic credits include Altamaha Riverkeeper; Bainbridge Post Searchlight; Blue & Gray Museum; Brown’s Guide to Georgia; Bryan County, Georgia; Capper’s; Chapman Cultural Center (Spartanburg SC); Cheapflights UK; Clementine; Coastal Courier; Coastal Wildscapes/Cay Creek Wetlands Area; Daily Yonder; Dancing Moon Press; Dickinson State University; Eleanor Henderson; Fellowship Memphis; Fitzgerald Herald-Leader; Flycatcher: A Journal of Native Imagination; Fox Theatre Institute; GALILEO-University System of Georgia; Garden & Gun; George J. Lambert; Georgia Music Foundation; Georgia News Network; Georgia Preservation Conference; Georgia Public Broadcasting; Georgia Trust for Historic Preservation; Golden Isles Magazine; Golden Isles Arts & Humanities Association; Grit; Imaginative Journeys History Workshops; The Institute for Marine Mammal Studies; Jimmy Carter National Historic Site; Layton Construction (Colquitt Regional Medical Center); Leapfrog Press (Being Dead in South Carolina: Stories by Jacob White); Like the Dew: A Journal of Southern Culture & Politics; Lo-Fidelity; Long County News; Ogden Publications; Old Farmer’s Almanac for Kids; Owen Keehnen; Ottawa Citizen; Paddle Georgia; Pickle Factory Design; The Rambler; Red Booth Review; Red Line Blues; Reluctant Saints; Savannah Morning News; Smithsonian Institution (New Harmonies, Moultrie, Georgia); South x Southeast; South Georgia College; State Bank of Cochran; Subliminal Interiors; Tattnall Journal; Thomasville Landmarks; Tifton Scene; truTV; Tulane Review; University of Georgia – Department of Marine Sciences; WTOC-Savannah; and W. W. Norton.
+Recent and forthcoming commercial, editorial, and personal photographic credits include Altamaha Riverkeeper; Bainbridge Post Searchlight; Blue & Gray Museum; Brown’s Guide to Georgia; Bryan County, Georgia; Capper’s; Center for a Better South; Chapman Cultural Center (Spartanburg SC); Cheapflights UK; Clementine; Coastal Courier; Daily Yonder; Dancing Moon Press (Doorway Unto Darkness by Owen Keehnen); Dickinson State University; Eleanor Henderson; Fellowship Memphis; Fitzgerald Herald-Leader; Flycatcher: A Journal of Native Imagination; Fox Theatre Institute; GALILEO-University System of Georgia; Garden & Gun; George J. Lambert; Georgia Focus-Georgia News Network (Interview with John Clark); Georgia Music Foundation; Georgia Preservation Conference; Georgia Public Broadcasting; Georgia Trust for Historic Preservation; Golden Isles Magazine; Golden Isles Arts & Humanities Association (Picturing Our History -Exhibit with Mike McCall & Troup Nightingale at the Ritz Theatre, Brunswick); Grit; Imaginative Journeys History Workshops; The Institute for Marine Mammal Studies; Jimmy Carter National Historic Site; Layton Construction (Colquitt Regional Medical Center); Leapfrog Press (Being Dead in South Carolina: Stories by Jacob White); Like the Dew: A Journal of Southern Culture & Politics; Lo-Fidelity; Long County News; Ogden Publications; Old Farmer’s Almanac for Kids; Ottawa Citizen; Paddle Georgia; Pickle Factory Design; The Rambler; Red Booth Review; Red Line Blues; Reluctant Saints; Savannah Morning News; Savannah Villas; Smithsonian Institution (New Harmonies, Moultrie, Georgia); South x Southeast; South Georgia College; Southern Crecsent; State Bank of Cochran; Subliminal Interiors; Sylvester Local News; Tattnall Journal; Thomasville Landmarks; Tifton Scene; truTV; Tulane Review; University of Georgia – Department of Marine Sciences; WMAZ(CBS)-Macon; WTOC(CBS)-Savannah; and W. W. Norton(The Cailiffs of Baghdad, Georgia by Mary Helen Stefaniak).
 Other work appears on book and CD covers, calendars, and in an increasing number of private collections.

 Brown recently became the project photographer for the Fox Theatre Institute, the nation’s largest theatre preservation group, headquartered at Atlanta’s Fabulous Fox Theatre.
 He also serves on the board of the Blue & Gray Museum in Fitzgerald.